Polls are open in Turkey's tightly fought election which could oust President Erdogan

 Internationally, the elections are being watched closely as a test of a united opposition's ability to dislodge a leader who has concentrated nearly all powers of the state in his hands.

-Erdogan has led a divisive election campaign, using state resources and his domineering position over media as in previous years.
+Erdogan has led a divisive election campaign, using state resources and his domineering position over media, as he has done previously.
 He has accused the opposition of colluding with "terrorists," of being "drunkards" and of upholding LGBTQ rights which he says are a threat to traditional family values.

 In a bid to woo voters hit hard by inflation, he has increased wages and pensions and subsidized electricity and gas bills, while showcasing Turkey's homegrown defense industry and infrastructure projects.